tidymodels/parsnip/tests/testthat/_snaps/augment.md

         probs_1))
     Condition
       Error in `set_mode()`:
       !
 Quantile levels should be unique.
-The following values were repeated: 0.2, 0.4, 0.6, 0.8, and 1.
+      i The following values were repeated: 0.2, 0.4, 0.6, 0.8, and 1.

 ---